GaryFunk/Nanoleaf-Tiles/README.md

 **Website and contact information:** [https://github.com/GaryFunk](https://github.com/GaryFunk)

 ## Current features
-- Power - Toggles power to the controller On / Off
+- Power - Toggles power on the controller On / Off
-- Brightness Increase - Set brightness to current value + Brightness %, LongPress to set at full brightness
+- Brightness Increase - Set brightness to current value + Brightness Value, LongPress to set at full brightness
-- Brightness Decrease - Set brightness to current value - Brightness %, LongPress to set at zero brightness
+- Brightness Decrease - Set brightness to current value - Brightness value, LongPress to set at zero brightness
-- Brightness - Set brightness to a static level
+- Brightness - Set brightness to the Brightness Value
 - Color - Set a static color for all tiles
-- Effect - Set one of the effect routines available for the controller
+- Effect - Set one of the built-in effects available on the controller
 - Buttons across devices are kept in sync

 ## Known Issues